(current bio at the end)

 The ambulance crew near Long Lac left a lasting impression on me.
 They were calm, professional and compassionate.
 Everything suddenly felt safe when they arrived.
 It was under control.
 Nothing phased them.
 They took charge and worked together like a well oiled machine.
 I realized even before they arrived on the scene that I was not interested in traveling with people who cared more about themselves that an injured band member.
 I also knew in my heart of hearts that music was not going to be a life long career for me.
 Now I aspired to be like that ambulance attendant.
 I was truly inspired.

 Over 25 years later…

-I currently coordinate and teach the Primary and Advanced Care Paramedic Programs at Georgian College in Ontario, Canada.
-I also work part-time as an Advanced Care Paramedic with Halton EMS, an ambulance service 45 minutes west of Toronto.
+I currently teach the Primary and Advanced Care Paramedic Programs at Georgian College in Ontario, Canada.
+I also work part-time as an Advanced Care Paramedic with Halton EMS, a paramedic service 45 minutes west of Toronto.

 When I returned to Ontario I secured a temporary full-time contract with the Ministry of Health Air Ambulance service In Toronto.
 Between 1987 and 1997 I worked aboard the Air Ambulance helicopter, “Bandage One”, based in Toronto where I trained as a Critical Care Flight Paramedic.